 Expand Your Binghamton Experience to the Next Level!

-• apply to Biological Sciences Accelerated Degree Program in your junior year
+- Apply to Biological Sciences 4+1 Degree Program in your junior year

 Students have the opportunity to complete both the bachelor's degree and a master's of business administration (MBA) in five years.
 Students should see their school advising office for questions regarding the curriculum for the undergraduate degree and the School of Management graduate advising office for questions regarding the MBA program.